Porlex Mini Hand Coffee Grinder Review

 Maintenance – 5/5

-Thanks to its minimalist design, the maintenance on the mini is simple is simple.
+Thanks to its minimalist design, the maintenance on the mini is simple.
 Once you disassemble the grinder, use a soft brush to remove old coffee grounds and run the burrs under warm water, if needed.

 This grinder was built durable enough to go the distance, but it can only do that if it is kept clean and in good shape, so give it some love once or twice a month.